-As the page turns on 2012, and the world has not ended in a cataclysmic Hollywood style disaster, it is time to set our gaze on the inevitability of next year.
+As the page turns on 2013, and the world has not ended in a cataclysmic Hollywood-style disaster, it is time to set our gaze on the inevitability of next year.

-Future oriented thinking can take you out of the present moment.
+Future-oriented thinking can take us out of the present moment.
 If you are someone who likes to plan and control the stream of your life, it requires patience and humility to drop down into the present moment.
 By doing so you will make peace with exactly where you are and find the freedom to move more powerfully forward.

 The New Year is the perfect time to drop down into the present moment and face those things which you may have avoided throughout the last year.

 Here are five tips to give you a great start to 2014:

 1. Clean Out!

 Start with your closet.
 By letting go of those old clothes, shoes, bags and other items cluttering up your closet space you will let go of the past.
 Holding on to things that are not of use in the present moment does you little good in the present moment.
 Sometimes it is hard to let go items because they represent a particular period in your life.
 I recommend that you keep one item from that period that essentializes the best memory you have.
 Let go of everything else.

 I find it hard to immediately let go of things that I had a sentimental attachment to.
 In this case, you can create an intermediary step for letting go of those old clothes.
 Keep them in a suitcase or a box in the garage or spare closet.
 Check them again after six months and if you have not looked for any of the items or missed then, then give the whole box away.

 Clean out your bathroom drawers.
 This is often more appropriate for women then men (at least that’s how it is in my home!) but it’s useful for everyone to check what is under the sink in the bathroom.
 Throw anything away that you don’t use regularly, is too old or don’t know how to use.
 The freedom that comes from literally getting rid of all that old, useless stuff cluttering up your home will be liberating.